 - People at the gym who won't/don't respect your time there.
 People, there is a keyword that is crucial in that last statement.
 This is YOUR time.
 Your time is sacred, hopefully, you take time each day to spend in meditation and gratefulness, that is your mental time to better yourself.
 This gym time is the time you take to physically better yourself.
 Some people don't realize they are imposing on your time because, well, they're just being polite, and you oblige by listening and conversing back.
 If this is after your workout, perfect.
 But during your workout, you have to be disciplined enough to focus on your workout so that you are devoting that time to your and giving your all.
 Then, there are people who don't care that they are imposing on your gym time.
 It's like, no matter what you do to stay focused, they come and ask you about work, in between sets, they ask about your family.
 The questions seem to never end.
 And all you want to do is finish your workout.
 The remedy, The same way they politely interrupted your time, you can politely let them know that you would love to catch up, and you will, as soon as you finish your workout.
 Period.
 This is your time and you need to command it.

 - What to do once you get to the gym.
 This is something that can be an issue whether you're at the gym or doing your workout at home.
 And to piggyback off of #1, you have the plan to implement a fitness strategy into your life.
 But the most important part of the fitness implementation is to have a fitness PROGRAM!
 There's no worse feeling when you get to the gym than walking around aimlessly not having a plan for a workout.
 You don't want to do too little, but you don't want to use every single piece of equipment in the gym to feel like it's the only way to feel like you've maximized your visit.
 Your remedy, you need to know what you're doing from week to week, and workout to workout.
-To help you out in this department, I've created this WORKOUT CALENDAR OUTLINE for you to use as a go-by so that you know what areas of the body to workout on what days and when to rest.
+Get a calendar to use as a go-by so that you know what areas of the body to workout on what days and when to rest.

 So on your next visit to the gym, make sure you're protecting your you time and maximizing your workouts.
 It's one of the best things you're going to do for yourself for the day.
 At least you can enjoy it.